 After an excellent profile statement, the most essential aspect for a recruiter is reviewing your achievements and accomplishments.

-If you can showcase your skills and abilities in actionable format and the results that came from your contributions, an interview is almost guaranteed.
-Quaitifying your achievements will place you higher on the pecking order as apposed to a candidate who merely listed skills and abilities.
-Numbers act as proof that you are competenent in the workplace and that you are a better candidate for the position.
+If you can showcase your skills and abilities in an actionable format and the results that came from your contributions, an interview is almost guaranteed.
+Quantifying your achievements will place you higher on the pecking order as opposed to a candidate who merely listed skills and abilities.
+Numbers act as proof that you are competent in the workplace and that you are a better candidate for the position.

 Here's how you may attempt to write accomplishment statements:

-- Think back when to when you achieved something in your previous jobs that exceded what you were expected to do.
+- Think back when to when you achieved something in your previous jobs that exceeded what you were expected to do.